QR-based Parallel Set-Valued Approximation with Rational Functions: Experiments

-These integrals become (weakly) singular when mesh triangles touch or overlap.
-More generally, the \textit{near-field} of $S^{1,{-}1}$ consists, roughly speaking, of the blocks of $S^{1,{-}1}$ which correspond to small clusters of $\Gamma$ that are considered close to each other.
-See \cite{HMAT} for more details.
-In the nearfield, often specialized singular quadrature schemes must be used in the case of triangles with common vertices (see \cite{Sauter}) or tensor quadrature of high degree must be used to ensure a sufficient accuracy for the case of mesh triangles that are close together.\\ To demonstrate the power of the PQR-AAA approach we apply it to the compression of the near-field of $S^{1,{-}1}$ as it varies over the wave number.
-This is an important task, as approximation the wavenumber dependence then allows us to avoid the costly evaluation of the $4D$ singular integrals arising in the numerical evaluation of equation \eqref{eq:doubleIntegral}.
-The matrix $F$ from Definition~\ref{def:FSVAAA} in this case has columns corresponding to $S^{1,\smin 1}(i,\ell_1;j,\ell_2;Z)$, where $(i,\ell_1;j,\ell_2)$ ranges over the near-field DOFs, and $Z\subset[\kappa_{\min},\kappa_{\max}]$ is a discrete, sufficiently fine subset of the selected frequency range.
-For our experiment, we set $\Gamma$ to be a spherical grid obtained from a $6$-fold spherical refinement of an octahedral mesh.
-We collect the near-field varying over the wave-number in $F$ and apply PQR-AAA to it (after proper re-scaling of the columns of $F$).
+with $G(\mathbf{x},\mathbf{y};\kappa)$ the Green's kernel at wave number $\kappa$.
+The operator $\mathcal{S}(\kappa)$ is discretized to $S(\kappa)$ using Galerkin discretization on a triangular surface mesh.
+This is a matrix function that is not in split form.
+In the nearfield, i.e., blocks of $S$ that correspond to clusters in $\partial\Omega$ that are not well-separated (see \cite{HMAT} for more details), costly specialized singular quadrature schemes must be used to ensure accuracy.
+We apply PQR-AAA to compress the near-field of $S(\kappa)$ as it varies over the wave number.
+This is an important task, as approximating the wavenumber dependence then allows us to avoid the costly near-field construction in the future.
+The matrix $F$ from equation~\ref{eq:defFmat} in this case has columns corresponding to $S(i,j,;Z)$, where $(i,j)$ is an index in the near-field DOFs, and $Z\subset[\kappa_{\min},\kappa_{\max}]$ is a discrete, sufficiently fine subset of the selected frequency range.
+For our experiment, we discretize $\mathcal{S}$ on a spherical grid obtained from a $6$-fold spherical refinement of an octahedral mesh using the software package \texttt{BEACHpack} (available at \cite{Beach}).
 We ran our experiment over 28 cores.
-The total number of functions to be approximated is $1000000$, which are distributed (roughly) equally among the 28 cores.
+The total number of functions to be approximated is $1000000$, which are distributed (roughly) equally among the cores.
 The required tolerance was set to $10^{\smin6}$.
-The (dimensionless) wavenumber range was set to $[1.,80.]$, and discretized into $500$ equispaced points.
-The timings are split up into three constituents: \begin{itemize} \item \texttt{t\_F}: the maximal time needed to assemble the matrix $F_{mu}$, over the processors $\mu\in\{1,\ldots,28\}$, \item \texttt{t\_QR}: maximal time needed to compute the approximate pivoted Householder QR decomposition $F_{\mu}\approx Q_{\mu}R_{\mu}$ over the processors $\mu\in\{1,\ldots,28\}$, \item \texttt{t\_AAA\_Q}: the maximal time needed to compute the SV-AAA approximation of $Q_{\mu}$ over the processors $\mu\in\{1,\ldots,28\}$. \item \texttt{t\_fin}: the time needed to compute the final SV-AAA for $\uplus_{\mu}Q_{\mu}$ \end{itemize} These timings, as well as the supremum norm error over $F$, are reported for our set-up in table~\ref{tab:timingsQRAAANearfield}.
+The (dimensionless\footnote{The dimensionless wavenumber is the actual wavenumber multiplied by the diameter of $\partial\Omega$}) wavenumber range was set to $[1.,80.]$, and discretized into $500$ equispaced points.
+The timings are split up into four constituents: \begin{itemize} \item \texttt{t\_F}: the maximal time needed to assemble the matrix $F_{\mu}$, over the processors $\mu\in\{1,\ldots,28\}$, \item \texttt{t\_QR}: maximal time needed to compute the approximate pivoted Householder QR decomposition $F_{\mu}\approx Q_{\mu}R_{\mu}$ over the processors $\mu\in\{1,\ldots,28\}$, \item \texttt{t\_AAA\_Q}: the maximal time needed to compute the SV-AAA approximation of $Q_{\mu}$ over the processors $\mu\in\{1,\ldots,28\}$. \item \texttt{t\_fin}: the time needed to compute the final SV-AAA for $\uplus_{\mu}Q_{\mu}$ \end{itemize} These timings, as well as the supremum norm error over $F$, are reported for our set-up in table~\ref{tab:timingsQRAAANearfield}.
 The error over the wavenumber of the final approximation is reported in Figure~\ref{fig:errplotNearField}.
 As can be seen from this figure, the final degree of rational approximation is $12$.
 The maximum error of the final approximant is well below the requested tolerance.
-Recall that, because of the scaling of the columns in $F$, this error is relative.